wpilibsuite/wpilib-ws-robot-romi/firmware/wpilib-ws-romi/README.md

 ## Hardware Changes
 TODO Include image

 We will use a set of 5 pins to provide additional I/O capability to the Romi board.
-These pins are
+These pins are:

 - Pin 11
 - Pin 4 / Analog 6